 It was day seven of my 14 day trip up the coast of Kenya, something I like to do every year.
 I discover new places and sometimes people.
-On this particular day Bountiful Safaris had arranged for us a journey to discover the Gede Ruins (also referred to as the Ruins of Gedi).
+This particular day found us on a journey to ‘discover’ the Gede Ruins (also referred to as the Ruins of Gedi).

 The Gede Ruins are the remains of an ancient Swahili town, located in Gede which is a village that lies 16km south of Malindi and approximately 90km north-east of Mombasa.
 A visit to Gede takes you back to a 12th-century Swahili civilisation.
 Excavations reveal a thriving trade with people from all over the world, including far flung places such as China.
 Various items excavated from the ruins can be viewed in the museum on site.

 Gede traces its origin to the 12th century, but was rebuilt within the 15th and 16th centuries, evidence of an increasing population from the surrounding villages and towns.
 The mosques, palaces, houses and other structures demonstrate the abundant growth of wealth that was enjoyed by the townspeople until it reached its peak in the fifteenth century.